 Owning vacant land is a nice investment asset, but it has fewer tax benefits than owning a single-family home or a commercial property.
 There is no depreciation to claim on your taxes, and vacant land does not usually qualify for any type of homestead exemption on your tax assessment.

 Another hidden cost of owning vacant land is negative cash flow.
 You do not have a structure to rent out and collect monthly payments.
 Depending on the zoning of your vacant land, you might be able to recoup some of those annual tax fees by using your vacant lot as an extra rental space.
 You might want to consider purchasing property owner’s insurance if you do anything like this.
 If something happens to someone on your property while moving or occupying your vacant land, they might file a lawsuit against you.
 That would be a huge cost for you.

 Owning vacant land can also become costly to maintain.
 If your property is in a municipality, they may require you to keep your property mowed.
 If you have a lot of trees, they may require you to clean up the brush to guard against fires.
 If your vacant land isn’t in the best of areas, some dumping might occur on the property, turning it into a miniature landfill!
 This trash and garbage might cause you to have code violations and can be costly to have it removed.
 There may also be unknown contaminants or toxic issues on this land that you are unaware of, but once discovered, this might also be costly to clean up.

-Owning vacant land in The Entire State for too long can be a big mistake.
+Owning vacant land in for too long can be a big mistake.
 If you buy your property while the market value is high and hold onto it for a long time, the value might decrease more than you expect.
 Depending on your purchase price, it might cost even more than your annual taxes to hold onto it year after year.
 You might also be losing hundreds of dollars of market value.